 Constantly defying your odds?
 Of all behavioral addictions, gambling addiction is the one that most closely resembles drug and alcohol addiction.
 The American Psychiatric Association (APA) classifies gambling disorder as an addictive disorder.
 Studies show that gambling addictions illuminate the same areas of the brain as drug addictions, and treatment for gambling disorder is generally included in the same type of therapy settings as drug and alcohol abuse.
 Can't you keep your hands off that game console?
 Research shows that video game addiction is more common in boys and men, and one study even found that up to 1 in 10 video players between 8 and 18 years old are gamers out of control (and games start to look more like reality than fantasy).

 Many people engage in compulsive substance use or addictive behavior without experiencing an addictive disorder.
-Since research over the past two decades suggests that a wide range of substances and behavioral addictions could serve similar functions, it would be useful to think about addictions in terms of lifestyle and individual problems.
-While addictions to substances such as alcohol, tobacco, and other drugs have been extensively investigated, there has been a growing interest in potential non-substance addictive behaviors (e.g. Experts believe that all entities that stimulate the mind and body can be addictive and that addiction can occur in many forms.
+Since research over the past two decades suggests that a wide range of substances and behavioral addictions could serve similar functions it would be useful to think about addictions in terms of lifestyle and individual problems.
+While addictions to substances such as alcohol tobacco and other drugs have been extensively investigated there has been a growing interest in potential non-substance addictive behaviors (e.g., video games).
+Experts believe that all entities that stimulate the mind and body can be addictive and that addiction can occur in many forms.

-However, addictive disorders are treatable, and finding an effective treatment plan can help you recover from addiction and avoid relapse.
-Often, physical dependence characterized by withdrawal symptoms is assumed to be necessary for someone to be diagnosed with an addiction disorder, but the fact is that behavioral addiction can occur with all the negative consequences in a person's life minus the physical problems faced by people who compulsively participating in drug and alcohol abuse. . .
+However addictive disorders are treatable and finding an effective treatment plan can help you recover from addiction and avoid relapse.
+Often physical dependence characterized by withdrawal symptoms is assumed to be necessary.